ckeditor/ckeditor4-docs/docs/guide/dev/deep_dive/advanced_content_filter/disallowed_content/README.md

 ## How to Allow Everything Except...

 A popular requirement is to allow all HTML features except a few specific ones.
-In this case setting CKEDITOR.config.allowedContent to `true` is not a solution, because this completely disables the {@link guide/dev/deep_dive/advanced_content_filter/README Advanced Content Filter}, so CKEDITOR.config.disallowedContent will not work either.
+In this case setting {@linkapi CKEDITOR.config.allowedContent CKEDITOR.config.allowedContent} to `true` is not a solution, because this completely disables the {@link guide/dev/deep_dive/advanced_content_filter/README Advanced Content Filter}, so {@linkapi CKEDITOR.config.disallowedContent CKEDITOR.config.disallowedContent} will not work either.

 Therefore the only solution is to write an allowed content rule allowing all elements.
-Fortunately, this can be done easily by using the {@link guide/dev/deep_dive/advanced_content_filter/allowed_content_rules/README#object-format object format of allowed content rules} and the CKEDITOR.dtd object.
+Fortunately, this can be done easily by using the {@link guide/dev/deep_dive/advanced_content_filter/allowed_content_rules/README#object-format object format of allowed content rules} and the {@linkapi CKEDITOR.dtd CKEDITOR.dtd} object.

 	config.allowedContent = {
 		$1: {
 			// Use the ability to specify elements as an object.
-			elements: CKEDITOR.dtd,
+			elements: {@linkapi CKEDITOR.dtd CKEDITOR.dtd},
 			attributes: true,
 			styles: true,
 			classes: true